lyc0826/COMIGHT/README.md

 ### **Create File List**

-- Creates a list of all subfolders and files within a specified folder path, including hyperlinks, subpaths, file/folder names, types, and creation times, and saves it into an Excel workbook.
+- Creates a list of all subfolders and files within a specified folder path, including hyperlinks, subpaths, filenames, types, and creation times, and saves it into an Excel workbook.

 ## Document